-The world really started taking notice of Perazzi when Elio Matarelli won Olympic Gold in Tokyo with an early MX8 in 1968.
+The world really started taking notice of Perazzi when Elio Matarelli won Olympic Gold with an early MX8 in 1968.
 It was the start of one of the greatest-ever runs of competition success for a shotgun manufacturer – particularly in the trap disciplines.

 From this many have the impression that the Perazzi is really a trap gun, but that just isn’t so.
 A Perazzi is what you choose to make it, and many shooters in the UK now opt for Sporters.